Knowledge Base Sections ▾

 $112 Billion in OpenAI Losses

-• Inference: millions of users = billions of tokens per day = billions of dollars per year in GPU power.
+- Inference: millions of users = billions of tokens per day = billions of dollars per year in GPU power

 Why Gonka Is Not a Bubble

-Distributed risk: each host bears its own risk.
-If one host went bankrupt on a bad GPU investment — that's its problem, not the entire network's.
-In a centralized model, a single $10 billion mistake can bring down the entire company.
-In Gonka, such a mistake is impossible by definition — because there is no single participant capable of making a $10 billion decision.
+Distributed risk: Each host bears their own risk.
+If one host fails due to a bad GPU investment, that is their problem, not the network's.
+In a centralized model, one $10B mistake can bring down the entire company.
+In Gonka, such a mistake is impossible by definition—because there is no single participant capable of making a $10B decision.

 Contrast: Centralization vs Decentralization

-Let's compare two AI infrastructure models:
+Let's compare two models of AI infrastructure:

-ScalingBuilding a data center = years + billionsOrganic growth (hosts connect)
+| Scaling | Build data center = years + billions | Organic growth (hosts connect) |

-Single Point of FailureYes (data center, company)No (thousands of nodes)
+| Single point of failure | Yes (data center, company) | No (thousands of nodes) |